dmurugesh/brad-js/21-Project9-ExpenseCal/readme.txt

 9. And dislay income in DOM                                                                         - Done
 10. Now add all the -ve value array which result in expense section                                 - Done
 11. And dislay expense in DOM                                                                       - Done
-12. Remove the input transaction when user doesnt need                                              -
+12. Remove the input transaction when user doesnt need                                              - Done 13 Update the balance, income and expense                                                           -